sonvt1710/javascript-basics/js-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How should a Technical Architect manage a framework migration (Angular â†’ React) for a large production application?
+## Q. How should a Technical Architect manage a framework migration (Angular → React) for a large production application?

 - A) Rewrite everything in React in a development branch and deploy all at once
 - B) Use the Strangler Fig pattern: new features are built in React, existing Angular code is maintained; a shared header/shell embeds both frameworks; migrate modules incrementally over 12-24 months